Growing Tough Crops: Vinca (Catharanthus roseus)

 Vincas turn yellow and fall over or break at the base of the stem.
 The roots have brown lesions which obstruct water uptake; the leaves become yellow and the plant suddenly dies.

-Vincas like high temperatures, high relative humidity, high light, a non-saturated, porous substrate, and low initial fertilization.
+Annual vincas like high temperatures, high relative humidity, high light, a non-saturated, porous substrate such as PRO-MIX HP BIOFUNGIDE + MYCORRHIZAE, and low initial fertilization.
 In addition, water early in the day to allow foliage to dry before evening, and allow the substrate to dry out between waterings.
 Monitor the substrate and avoid high pH and high EC.

 For more information, contact your Premier Tech Grower Services Representative: